lyubogeorgiev/JavaOOP/ReflectionAndAnnotations/README.md

 A Map with String as a key and List<Field> as value was created to store all the required fields by access modifier.
 Once all the fields are stored, when a condition was received from the console, the requested fields by access modifier are printed on the console according to the requirements.

+Exercise 02 - Black Box Integer
+-

+Constructor is extracted from the class and is used to create a new Instance as the Constructor is private.
+Private methods and fields are also extracted from the class and are used with reflection on the object to change values and print field values.